-Several websites were already being managed along with current customers being confused as to the difference between the current brands.
+Several websites were already managed along with customers being confused as to the difference between the current brands.
 On the management side, it had also created complexity with billing and reconciling their accounts.

 It was clear that the choices related to their brand architecture made now would have a long-term impact not only on their ability to maximise the businesses opportunity in the marketplace but also their ability to resource and manage the business as it grew.

 The Two Key Brand Structures

 Essentially there are two fundamental structures and then numerous variations in between.
 The difference between the two is significant.

 Brand-Led approach (House of Brands)

 A company owns and manages a range of independent brands.
 The most crucial aspect to understand is that each has a unique identity and key associations in the marketplace – they will need to be managed based on their unique requirements.
 The company which owns the brands takes a back seat from a publicity perspective.

 Examples often cited are several of the larger FMCG driven companies such as Unilever or Procter & Gamble.
 Most people would know and use many of the hundreds of brands they own but be oblivious to the company behind those brands.

 There is an overarching business master brand which takes the front row in representing all the products and services owned by the business.
 Each time the products or services are presented to the public the company master brand is the focus of the brand’s marketing efforts.